ibm-cloud-docs/Backup/restore-SQLDB.md

 5. In the Choose how to restore dialog box, select **Restore database to an SQL Server instance**.
 6. In the Instance list, click the SQL Server instance where you want to restore the database.
 7. Connect to the instance by using one of the following methods.
-   - To connect to the instance by using a Windows&reg; administrator account, select Windows&reg; authentication.
+   - To connect to the instance by using a Windows administrator account, select Windows authentication.
 Enter the username, password, and domain in the appropriate fields.
    - To connect to the instance by using an SQL Server administrator account, select SQL Server authentication.
 Enter the username and password in the appropriate fields.
 8. Click Continue.
 The SQL Server Restore dialog box shows the most recent safe set for the job.
 9. To restore data from an older safe set, or from SSI (safe set image) files, take one of the following steps.